leaninnovationlabs/dmcp/docs/manual/connect-mcp-clients.md

 - Verify token hasn't expired

 #### 3. Tool Not Found
-- Check if the tool exists in your DMCP instance
+- Check if the tool exists in your Data MCP instance
 - Verify tool names match exactly
 - Ensure the tool is properly configured